Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Easton

-Lawn edging in Easton must comply with local zoning setbacks, typically 3-10 feet from property lines—always verify with the Building Inspector or Planning Board.
-Respecting easements and right-of-way restrictions is crucial.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
+Lawn edging in Easton must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Adherence to easement boundaries and right-of-way restrictions is required.
+Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
+Equipment must be well-maintained, and public safety is paramount—maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.
-Easton Building Inspector

 136 Elm Street, Easton, MA 02356